-Control mechanisms within normal cells cause them to self-destruct, that is, commit suicide when it is no longer functional, too old, or too damaged.
+A more natural way to eliminate damaged cells is to avoid accumulating so many damaged cells in the first place, as a result of living in and creating an unhealthy environment.
+The problem is that the health damages probably occur decades earlier, precisely through cellular changes that eventually create a domino effect.
+Prevention is distantly removed from the outcomes of disease.
+There are control mechanisms within a cell that cause a cell to self-destruct, that is, commit suicide when it is no longer functional, too old, or too damaged.
 In other words, the cell sacrifices itself and dies so that our greater body remains whole.
-Sometimes these cells are eaten by their neighbors - it is good nutrition, after all, proteins, fats, carbohydrates and more.
+Sometimes it is eaten by its neighbors - it is good nutrition, after all, proteins, fats, carbohydrates and more.
 The upshot of this little death is that another cell must replace it and perform its function, without stopping to learn a new life skill - the integrated on-the-job training to be a kidney cell or lung cell has to have happened before it inserts itself into its final position.
-Tissue must continually remodel, in a literal sense.
-There will be, in a real sense, embryonic, young, adult, mature, and old cells in any healthy tissue - a harmonious shifting of position and function, an architectural masterpiece where the young gradually take on the tasks needed by the tissue (becomes 'differentiated') while the old or damaged cells fade out.
+The tissue must continually remodel, in the literal sense.
+There will be, in a real sense, embryonic, young, adult, mature, and old cells in any healthy tissue - a harmonious shifting of position and function, an architectural masterpiece where the young gradually take on the tasks needed by the tissue (becomes "differentiated") while the old or damaged cells fade out.

 The circle is endless - but not in reality.
-Some cell types divide multiple times in between doing their daily work (for example, skin, intestines, immune system); others have much longer work lives and divide only a few times or not at all (for example, nervous system and mature muscle).
-Yet cells can only divide a certain number of times before they, too, must give up the ghost, or rather, their cell body, for good.
+Cells can only divide a certain number of times before they, too, must give up the ghost, or rather, their cell body, for good.
 If we, a coordinated 10 trillion member committee, run out of replacements, the tissues become less and less functional and the body shuts down.
 If we are lucky, it happens in our sleep.
-If not, shutting down happens through a gradual attrition that creates all the aches and quirks and vulnerability to disease.
+If not, through a gradual attrition that creates all the aches and quirks and vulnerability to disease.
 Aging.
 Not necessarily gracefully.